sojurner/Personal-blog/src/posts/military/service-dress-uniforms.md

 That means, each year, about **140 million** of tax-payer dollars is being spent soley on these uni-dimensional uniforms.

+In our current socioeconomic landscape, there's been considerable pushback against big corporations compromising moral values in exchange for monetary gain.
+Ironically, we have the polar opposite for this situation.

-As much as military tradition is revered in our young nation, is it really worth the arduous costs?
+As much as military tradition is revered in our young nation, is it really worth these arduous costs?